eugene-eeo/mailthon/README.rst

 **Useful links:** `Documentation`_ | `Issue Tracker`_ | `PyPI Page`_

-Mailthon is an email library for Python that aims to be highly extensible and composable.
+Mailthon is an MIT licensed email library for Python that aims to be highly extensible and composable.
 Mailthon is unicode aware and supports internationalised headers and email addresses.
-Also it aims to be highly transport agnostic, meaning that SMTP can be swapped out for other transports.
+Also it aims to be transport agnostic, meaning that SMTP can be swapped out for other transports.

 .. code-block:: python